peteing/DeepStream-EdgeImpulse/README.md

 Bundled is an example model of a candy detector which includes a first stage for object detection and second stage to classify good or bad when the candy is damaged.

 YOLOv5 requires a custom output layer for DeepStream and the implentation here is based off https://github.com/marcoslucianops/DeepStream-Yolo.

-Note that a prebuilt plugin is included for the Jetson Nano to test quickly this is the .so file located in nvdsinfer_custom_impl_Yolo_bin.
-To build for other platforms please consult steps in the nvdsinfer_custom_impl_Yolo_src folder
+Note that a prebuilt plugin is included for the Jetson Nano to test quickly this is the .so file located in `nvdsinfer_custom_impl_Yolo_bin`.
+To build for other platforms please consult steps in the `nvdsinfer_custom_impl_Yolo_src` folder